 As you research your trip to San Francisco, you might discover that the weather here is a little bit different.
 San Francisco doesn’t get the traditional 4 seasons.
 It doesn’t snow in the winter and the temperature doesn’t change too drastically throughout the year.
-I’m looking at you midwest with your 100* and humid summer and below freezing winters!
-But the weather in San Francisco does present a unique packing challenge thanks to its microclimates.
-If you’re wondering what to wear in San Francisco during your trip, we are going to break it down by what you’ll need for each of our seasons.
+I’m looking at you midwest with your 100o and humid summer and below freezing winters!
+But the San Francisco weather does present a unique packing challenge thanks to its microclimates.
+If you’re wondering what to wear in San Francisco during your trip, we are going to break it down by what you’ll need for each of our unique seasons.

 Side note, if you need help figuring out what to do in San Francisco, check out this San Francisco itinerary.